dracode/sigrok-lego-boost/README.md

 # sigrok-lego-boost

 This repository contains Python code to add a protocol decoder for LEGO BOOST peripherals to sigrok.
 For me, the hardest part of this was getting sigrok working in the first place.
-I strongly recommend using the pre-compiled AppImage binaries available; the versions in the standard Debian/Raspbian/Ubuntu repositories are hopelessly out of date.
-It appears, however, that the latest Kali release actually has recent sigrok builds.
+I strongly recommend using the pre-compiled AppImage binaries available; the versions in the standard Debian/Ubuntu repositories are hopelessly out of date.
+They offer precompiled binaries for Windows as well, though I have not tested the plugin there.
+For another option, the latest Kali release actually has recent sigrok builds that you can install normally via apt.

 To use this protocol decoder with <a href="https://sigrok.org/wiki/Protocol_decoders">sigrok</a>, simply copy the "boost" directory contained here to the appropriate plugin directory on your system.
 For me on Ubuntu and Kali, this is: $HOME/.local/share/libsigrokdecode/decoders/